bekriebel/livekit-flydotio/README.md

 # Install and configure a single-node LiveKit server on Fly.io

+> | :warning: These instructions may no longer be valid |
+> | ----------------------------------------------------|
+>
+> Unfortunately, I began having several connectivity issues with my LiveKit cluster on Fly.
+I have since migrated off of the service and no longer maintain these instructions.
+>
+> This guide is still available in case it proves helpful to anyone else, but you may have difficulty hosting a LiveKit server or cluster using these steps.
+>

 [LiveKit](https://livekit.io/) is an open source platform for real-time communication (WebRTC) based on the [Pion](https://pion.ly/) Go WebRTC stack.
 This example allows you to easily run a single-node LiveKit server on [Fly.io](https://fly.io/) hosting.
 This can be used to run a personal server for my [LiveKit AVClient Module](https://github.com/bekriebel/fvtt-module-avclient-livekit) for [FoundryVTT](https://foundryvtt.com/).

 To provide a better reconnection mechanism with LiveKit, [redis](https://redis.io/) is also deployed to Fly.
 The redis steps can optionally be skipped, however users may not automatically reconnect if there is an interruption to the WebSocket connection during a session.